mhvis/solar/README.md

 After installing, invoke `samil --help` for usage info.

 If the `samil` command can't be found, first try to relogin.
-If that doesn't help you'll need to change your `PATH` variable with the following command and relogin to apply the change.
+If that doesn't help you need to change the `PATH` variable with the following command and relogin to apply the change.

 ```commandline